swh00tw/swh00tw-blog/apps/frontend/src/posts/My-first-hackathon.md

 ## TLDR

-Before I forget this amazing feeling, I want to write down something to document my experience in this hackathon.
+Before I forget this amazing feeling, I want to write down something to document my experience from this hackathon.
 This weekend, I participated in [OSS(open-source software) hackathon](https://osshack.com/) organized by [Cornell Tech](https://tech.cornell.edu/), [Cal.com](https://cal.com/) and other sponsors.
 It's my first hackathon in my life!
 And me and my teammates won the Best Performance Improvement award 🎊

 If you are my friends, you would probably find I am annoying since I post a lot about this hackathon and how happy I was on Instagram, Threads, and LinkedIn.
 Forgive me, that's because I am super happy.